Regina Potts Memorial Scholarship

 Applicant must:

-- Be a high school graduating senior or graduate of Rockford East High School; and
+- Be a graduate of or current senior at Rockford East High School.

 - Intend to pursue a career in teaching.